Twins vs. Athletics Player Props Betting Odds

-Player prop bet odds for Carlos Correa, Brent Rooker and others are available when the Minnesota Twins visit the Oakland Athletics at Oakland-Alameda County Coliseum on Friday (first pitch at 9:40 PM ET).
+You can wager on player prop bet odds for Carlos Correa, Brent Rooker and other players on the Minnesota Twins and Oakland Athletics heading into their matchup at 7:07 PM ET on Saturday at Oakland-Alameda County Coliseum.

 Bet on this matchup or its props with BetMGM!